WordPress/gutenberg/docs/getting-started/tutorial.md

 This functionality would require users to enter their starting year somewhere on the block.
 They should also have the ability to toggle it on or off.

-You could implement this in different ways, but all of them would require [block attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/).
+You could implement this in different ways, but all would require [block attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/).
 Attributes allow you to store custom data for the block that can then be used to modify the block's markup.

 To enable this starting year functionality, you will need one attribute to store the starting year and another that will be used to tell WordPress whether the starting year should be displayed or not.